Russell Sao Paulo pole a 'milestone' for Mercedes

 Russell said: "We don't know what the right strategy is going to be.
 We will race each other fairly for sure, and I am sure we will probably be splitting the strategies to try and cover all options.

-"Hopefully one of us comes away happy but we both recognise based on recent experience we are going to have to go two separate ways."
+"Hopefully one of us comes away happy but we both recognise, based on recent experience, we are going to have to go two separate ways."

 Hamilton, who worked his way up from eighth on the grid in the sprint, added: "Getting a one-two either way I will be happy.
 George has done an amazing job this year and we will of course drive carefully and clean.

-"You've just always got to have at the core of it, at the front of our mind is the team getting the result.
+"You've just always got to have at the core of it, at the front of our mind, is the team getting the result.
 But of course individually we will do our best to try and get the best result."

 What happened to Verstappen?